Newton, Kansas

 Newton is a city in and the county seat of Harvey County, Kansas, United States.
 As of the 2020 census, the population of the city was 18,602.
-Newton is located 25 mi north of Wichita.
-The city of North Newton. located immediately north, exists as a separate political entity.
-Newton is located at the intersection of Interstate 135, U.S. Route 50, and U.S. Route 81 highways.
+Newton is located 25 mi north of Wichita at the intersection of Interstate 135, U.S. Route 50, and U.S. Route 81 highways.
+The city of North Newton is located on the north side of Newton and exists as a separate entity.